Vince-gecko/Q-replicate-config/README.md

  - python3
  - qumulo_api (pip install qumulo_api)

-# What does this script does ? :
+# What does this script do ? :
 This script allows you to get the following elements on a source Qumulo cluster and replicate it to a target Qumulo cluster, based on replications policies :
  - SMB Shares
  - NFS Exports